ISI-apex/hpsc-bsp/README.md

 By default, it will run through fetch, build, stage, and package steps.
 The following steps may be run independently using the `-a` flag so long as previous steps are complete.

-* `fetchall` - download/build toolchains and fetch build sources
+* `fetch` - download/build toolchains and fetch build sources
-* `buildall` - build all pre-downloaded sources.
+* `build` - build all pre-downloaded sources.
 Note: Yocto may still attempt to fetch sources when doing a development build.
 * `stage` - stage sources and binaries into the directory structure to be packaged
 * `package` - package the staged directory structure into the final BSP archive
+* `package-sources` - package the sources into an archive for offline builds

 To perform a release build for `hpsc-2.0`: